Das Keyboard

 Das Keyboard is a series of computer keyboards sold by Metadot Corporation, a software company located in Austin, Texas.

 Overview

-The "Ultimate" designation on models represents keyboards with blank keycaps, made with the purpose of improving touch typing skills.
-The "Professional" variants are no different to the Ultimate variants, save for the former having legends on the keycaps.
+The "Ultimate" designation on models refers to keyboards with blank keycaps designed to improve touch typing skills.
+The "Professional" variants are no different from the Ultimate variants, save for the former having legends on the keycaps.
 The current iterations employ mechanical keyswitches manufactured by either Cherry or Greetech.